mCodex/react-native-sensitive-info/README.md

 `react-native-sensitive-info` manages all data stored in Android Shared Preferences, iOS Keychain and Windows Credentials.
 You can set and get all key/value using simple methods.

-# Docs
+## Docs

-Check out the [docs](https://mcodex.github.io/react-native-sensitive-info/docs) for installation and instruction usage.
+Check out the [docs](https://mcodex.github.io/react-native-sensitive-info/docs) for installation and instructions usage.

-# Contributors ✨
+## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):